kstep/vkrs/CONTRIBUTING.md

 You may notice, that modules come in pairs: `*.rs` and `*.rs.in` files.
-The `*.rs.in` files are processed with [serde_codegen] code generator during build process, so all response types go to `*.rs.in` files, so serde_codgen can generate `Deserialize` trait for them.
+The `*.rs.in` files are processed with [serde_codegen] code generator during build process, so all response types go to `*.rs.in` files, so serde_codegen can generate `Deserialize` trait for them.

 Request types and all helper types which doesn't come with response (and don't